 Amanda has worked with animals most of her life, so becoming a trainer was a natural fit for her.
 She not only teaches obedience, she also works with fearful and aggressive dogs, having had much success in teaching clients how to manage those behaviors.

 Caitlin has always been a dog person.
 A former student of Love Them Train Them, her favorite course is Impulse Control because of how fun it is to watch the dogs problem-solve.
-As an assistant trainer, she loves watching the owners’ reactions of pride and joy — and sometimes shock — when their pup masters something new, and knowing she played a small part in that breakthrough.
+Caitlin loves watching pet parents’ reactions of pride and joy — and sometimes shock — when their pup masters something new, and knowing she played a small part in that breakthrough.
 Caitlin is mom to miniature goldendoodle Luna.
 Don’t tell her husband, but Luna just might be her favorite being on earth!
-She has enjoyed strengthening their bond and communication skills while taking classes and is excited to be a part of the team!
+She has enjoyed strengthening their bond and communication skills while taking classes and is excited to now be a part of the team!
+Caitlin is a member of the Pet Professional Guild and teaches at our Pell City location.

 Brihanna first took classes with Rebecca in 2013 and joined Love Them Train Them in 2018.
 She is also a veterinary technician at Bluff Park Animal Clinic and is mom to 5 dogs, Aminah, Willa, Luna, Lynx, and Pongo, and 2 cats, Joplin and Cy.
 Brihanna is passionate about rescue and spends her free time working with Steel City Cat Rescue.
 Brihanna loves helping with tricks class and enjoys watching timid dogs gain confidence.
 Her favorite thing about training is seeing the difference in the owner’s knowledge and ability from week 1 to week 6 and watching them learn to problem-solve.